justinjaywang/places/README.md

-# Places

 I did it.
-I made a #footselfies blog.
+I made a blog of my foot selfies.